AAfify1/DIYHire/LatestBuild/ReportSections/Introduction.md

 This report will elaborate on the process used by Group A to design the DIY Tool Hire Service.
 The assignment was completed following the use-case driven Unified Software Development Process (USDP)[1].

 The iterative nature of the USDP resulted in multiple evolutions at every step in the process.
 While each aspect of development – from the requirements gathering and use cases to the object-oriented diagrams – underwent several iterations, only the final iterations have been included within the report.
-All of the diagrams found in this report were completed in Unified Modeling Language (UML) format, the industry standard.
+All of the core diagrams found in this report were completed in Unified Modeling Language (UML) format, the industry standard.

 This chapter of the report will contain the problem statement, a description of the scope of the project, a glossary of terms used throughout the report, and a Gantt chart to display the project timeline followed by the team.
 Following these sections is a summary of the project management style.
 The subsequent chapters will cover the topics of requirements gathering, use case development, object-oriented analysis, and application mockups.
 Every stage of the development process prior to the delivery of a minimum viable product (MVP) was completed.